Mästerby: Battle of Mästerby

-The Battle
+Battle

 In an effort to stop the Danish soldiers from advancing, the bridge at Ajmunds was destroyed.
-The Danes tried to cross the stream, but this proved to be a tactical error since the banks were very steep, making it hard for the heavily armed soldiers to advance.
+The Danes tried to cross the stream, but that proved to be a tactical error since the banks were very steep, which made it hard for the heavily armed soldiers to advance.
 They therefore retreated and sent out scouts to search for a better crossing, while the main body of troops rested for the night.
 Finally the Danes found a crossing a kilometre to the northeast at Fjäle mire, where they crossed.
 The Gotlandic farmers who were trying to stop the invaders had hoped that the Danish soldiers with their heavy armour and equipment would have a hard time moving about in the mire, but the summer had been hot and the mire was almost dry.
 The failure of the plan resulted in a massacre, about 1,500 Gotlandic farmers and other local inhabitants being killed by the Danish invaders.